 The Capital District Future City Competition is an educational program for middle school students (6th, 7th and 8th graders) to use their creative an innovative imaginations to design a city of the future.
 The students work with their teacher coach and an engineer-volunteer mentor from the community to design and build the city.
 The students apply math, science, engineering and technology, as well as enhance their writing and presentation skills, through this project.

-Three students represent the team with their teacher and engineer mentor at the Regional Competition.
-These three students present their team's 3D city model at the competition, competing for locally sponsored specialty awards and prizes as well as the Regional Title.
-The winner of the Regional Competition will also receive a trip to Washington, DC to compete in the National Competition, February 18-21, 2017.
-Last year's local awards and prizes totaled over $7,000.
+The Official Team this year will consist of the three students who represent the team in the recorded video presentation with their teacher/educator and engineer mentor.
+These three students DO NOT have to be the same three students who represent the team in the live Q&A. Teams will still compete for locally sponsored specialty awards and prizes as well as the Regional Title.
+The winner of the Regional Competition will compete in the National Competition, which will also be held virtually this year in April 2021.
+Last year's local awards and prizes totaled over $7,500.

 About the National Future City Competition

-The Future City Competition, for sixth, seventh and eighth grade students, is held from September, 2016 through February, 2017.
+The Future City Competition, for sixth, seventh and eighth grade students, is held from September, 2020 through April, 2021.
 The National Future City Competition is sponsored in part by DiscoverE (formally known as the National Engineers Week Foundation), a consortium of professional and technical societies and major U.S. corporations.
-Major funding comes from Bentley Systems, Incorporated, Ford Motor Company and Shell.
+Major funding comes from Bentley Systems, Bechtel, Shell, NCEES, and UL.
 For more information, visit www.futurecity.org.

 About Engineers Week